dlang/DIPs/DIPs/DIP-1NN4-QFS.md

     void f(const(int[])) { } // overrides I.f
     void g(const(int)[]) { } // overrides I.g
 }

+C c;
+static assert(!is(typeof(&c.I.f) == typeof(&c.f)));
+static assert(!is(typeof(&c.I.g) == typeof(&c.g)));
 ```

 To allow for dropping warrant attributes from eFP/D type parameters when overriding methods,
 contravariant parameter overriding is necessary in a minor form.
-How this is useful together with adding `const` is demonstrated in [respective example](#overriding-methods).
+That it is useful together with adding `const`, is demonstrated in [respective example](#overriding-methods).

-The DIP proposes that conversions warrant attributes be considered qualifier conversions.
+The DIP proposes that conversions changing warrant attributes be considered qualifier conversions.
 This not only affects overriding, but also overloading;
 passing a `pure` delegate to a parameter of compatible impure delegate type will be considered
 match level&nbsp;3 (match with qualifier conversion) instead of level&nbsp;2 (match with implicit conversions).

-The DIP also proposes that contravariant parameter overriding with qualifier conversions be explicitly allowed.
+The DIP also proposes that, for consistency,
+contravariant parameter overriding with qualifier conversions be explicitly allowed.

 ### Error Messages

 When a functional essentially calls a mutable parameter
 and that parameter's type lacks warrant attributes that the functional has,
-the compile error message will hint that qualifying the parameter `const` can solve this problem.
+the compile error message should hint that qualifying the parameter `const` can solve this problem.

 When a call to a functional in a warrant attribute context violates that attribute
-because a eFP/D argument without that attribute is passed to it,
+because an eFP/D argument without that attribute is passed to it,
 but the functional itself is annotated or inferred compliant to that attribute,
 a specific compile error message should be issued.
 The author suggests a message akin to: